-Q 10 Q 8 Q 4 Q 2 1.
-Hover over the center of cell B4 so that you see the white cross cursor shape.
+Q 10 Q 8 Q 4 Q 2 Hover over the center of cell B4 so that you see the white cross cursor shape.
 2. Click and drag down to cell B6.
-3. Hold down the <ctrl>key.
-4. Hover over cell D4 until you see the white cross cursor shape.
-5. Click and drag down to cell D6.
-6. Look at the status bar at the bottom right of the screen.
-This was covered in: Lesson 2-7: Select non-contiguous cell ranges and view summary information.</ctrl> 1.
+Hold down the <ctrl>key.</ctrl> Hover over cell D4 until you see the white cross cursor shape.
+Click and drag down to cell D6.
+Look at the status bar at the bottom right of the screen.
+This was covered in: Lesson 2-7: Select non-contiguous cell ranges and view summary information.
 Click on the column A header.
-A B Profit Analysis 2.
-Hold down the Ctrl> key.
-3. Click on the column E header.
-4. Click: Home→Font→Bold Calibri 1.
+I Profit Analysis Hold down the Ctrl> key.
+Click on the column E header.
+Click: Home → Font → Bold Font → Interpretent of the second second 1.
 Click in cell B7.
-2. Click: Home→Editing→ AutoSum Z AutoSum Sort & Find & Filter Select Editing 3.
-Either press the <enter> key or click the AutoSum button again.
-This was covered in: Lesson 2-3: Use AutoSum to quickly calculate totals.</enter> 1.
-Type Jan into cell A4 and press the <enter> key.
-2. Click cell A4 once to make it the active cell.
-3. Hover the mouse cursor over the bottom right corner of the cell until you see the black cross cursor shape.
-Jan 4.
-Click and drag down to cell A6.
-This was covered in: Lesson 2-14: Use AutoFill for text and numeric series.</enter>
+2. Click: Home→Editing→ AutoSum AutoSum Fill Sort & Find & Find & Clear Filter Select Editing 3.
+Either press the Editing 3.
+Either press the Clear Editing 4.
+Editing Type Jan into cell A4 and press the <enter> key.</enter> Click cell A4 once to make it the active cell.
+Hover the mouse cursor over the bottom right corner of the cell until you see the black cross cursor shape.
+Jan Click and drag down to cell A6.
+This was covered in: Lesson 2-14: Use AutoFill for text and numeric series.